lift/framework/lift-base/lift-json/README.md

 is easy to fix by mapping JString(s) to JInt(s.toInt).
 The second problem is more subtle.
 The conversion function decides to use JSON array because there's more than one user-element in XML.
 Therefore a structurally equivalent XML document which happens to have just one user-element will generate a JSON document without JSON array.
 This is rarely a desired outcome.
-These both problems can be fixed by following map function.
+These both problems can be fixed by following transformation function.

-    scala> json map {
+    scala> json transform {
              case JField("id", JString(s)) => JField("id", JInt(s.toInt))
              case JField("user", x: JObject) => JField("user", JArray(x :: Nil))
-             case x => x
            }

 Other direction is supported too.
 Converting JSON to XML: